djscruggs/lavazza-tracker/README.md

 ## Algorand Sync

-The application automatically syncs transactions from the Algorand blockchain for the Lavazza address:
+The application automatically syncs transactions from the Algorand blockchain for the Lavazza addresses found in `/drizzle/src/lib/server/algorand.ts`
-`IHUIX3OSTQO7DQ77SOQ66IR6WVQ5PAFGTBF4TBEC36IUSLGU7O3KD6TJ4E`

 ### Manual Sync